Covered Market, Oxford

 The Covered Market is a historic market with permanent stalls and shops in a large covered structure in central Oxford, England.
+It was designated a Grade II listed building in 2000.

 Location

 The market is located to the north of the High Street towards the western end between Cornmarket Street and Turl Street.
 To the north is Market Street.
 Most of the entrances are from the High Street and Market Street (with four entrances from each street).
 It is also possible to gain access from Cornmarket via the Golden Cross alley, with its small up-market shops.

 History

 The Covered Market was officially opened on 1 November 1774 and remains in use.
 It was established in response to a general wish to clear 'untidy, messy and unsavoury stalls' from the main streets of central Oxford.

 John Gwynn, the architect of Magdalen Bridge, drew up the plans and designed the High Street front with its four entrances.
 In 1772, the newly formed Market committee, half of whose members came from the town and half from the university, accepted an estimate of nine hundred and sixteen pounds ten shillings, for the building of twenty butchers' shops.

 Twenty more soon followed, and after 1773 meat was allowed to be sold only inside the market.
 From this nucleus, the market grew, with stalls for garden produce, pig meat, dairy products and fish.